Kruithne/wow.export/README.md

 To debug wow.export, compile a `win-x64-debug` build using the build script.
 This will produce a bare-bones build using the SDK framework and without any production polish.
 Upon starting the debug version, DevTools will be automatically launched alongside the application.

 For the debug build, source code will not be compiled, rather a symlink is created.
-This changes to the source code are instantly reflected in the application, simply run `chrome.runtime.reload()` in DevTools console to refresh sources (pressing F5 does not drop references and will lead to memory leaks).
+This means changes to the source code are instantly reflected in the application, simply run `chrome.runtime.reload()` in DevTools console to refresh sources (pressing F5 does not drop references and will lead to memory leaks).

 Since stylesheets are written in Sass and no source compilation is done, you will need a transpiler for your IDE to ensure that Sass files are automatically transpiled to raw CSS during development (do not commit these).